visit-dav/visit/src/doc/data_into_visit/CreatingDatabasePlugin.rst

     avtXXXXFileFormat::PopulateDatabaseMetaData(avtDatabaseMetaData *md)
     {
         // Add a mesh called "mesh" to the metadata object.
         // Add a vector to the metadata.
-Note that this plug-in will
+Note that this plugin will
         // always expose a vector called "velocity" to VisIt.
 A real
-        // plug-in may want to read a list of vectors from the data
+        // plugin may want to read a list of vectors from the data
         // file.
         avtVectorMetaData *vmd = new avtVectorMetaData;
         vmd->name = "velocity";